Kant and German Idealism, Aesthetics, Moral Philosophy

-Lara Ostaric received her BA from University of Chicago and her PhD in philosophy from University of Notre Dame (2006).
-She specializes in history of modern philosophy, especially Kant and German Idealism, with the systematic focus on the relation between theoretical and practical reason, aesthetics, and moral psychology.
-She was a DAAD fellow, a fellow of the Center for Advanced Studies at Ludwig Maximilian University of Munich, and is currently Alexander von Humboldt Fellow and Fellow of the Forschungskolleg Analytic German Idealism at Leipzig University.
+Lara Ostaric received her BA from University of Chicago and her PhD in philosophy from University of Notre Dame.
+She specializes in history of modern philosophy, especially Kant and German Idealism, with the systematic focus on the relation between theoretical and practical reason, aesthetics, and moral philosophy.
+She was a DAAD fellow, a fellow of the Center for Advanced Studies at Ludwig Maximilian University of Munich, Alexander von Humboldt Fellow and Fellow of the Forschungskolleg Analytic German Idealism at Leipzig University.

 - Critique of Pure Reason